vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 Semitic alphabet about 800 B. C.,

-acc. to Bühler 348.
+acc. to Būhler 348.
 Brhadaraṇyaka Upanipad, 5, 13, 38a,

 45, 52, 88, 106, 108, 110, 167, 201, 227, 273; contains one of the noblest prayors, 5; holds truth and dharma are identical, 5; inculcater